trtcrd/SLIM/man/sections/OPTICS.md

 # OPTICS

-This module integrates the clustering submodule (clst) from the [ASHURE](/man/sections/ASHURE.md) pipeline.
+The `optics` module runs the clustering submodule (`clst`) from the [ASHURE](/man/sections/ASHURE.md) pipeline.

-## Module interactions
+## Inputs

-### Main inputs
+### Input FASTQ Files

-* The fastq files to process.
-To be able to select multiple fastq at the same time, the shared pattern is needed, the wildcard.
-See [wildcard creator](/man/sections/wildcard_creator.md) module for more information.
+FASTQ files to process.
+To select multiple FASTQ files at once, use a wildcard pattern created by the [wildcard creator](/man/sections/wildcard_creator.md).

-#### Optional inputs
+## Parameters

-* Minimum cluster size: Number of sequences from the centroid for multi-alignment (integer)
+* Minimum cluster size: minimum number of sequences used for multiple alignment around a centroid.

-* Threshold for making clusters to merge (from 0 to 1)
+* Cluster merge threshold: threshold used to merge clusters.

-* Partitions to split the sequences for sweep: during the clustering in each iteration a random set of sequence subsample is chosen for alignment.
-This subsample is taken from the poorest aligned sequences.
-This parameter will define how many partitions will be done to select the lowest quantile (integer)
+* Sweep partitions: number of partitions used when selecting poorly aligned sequence subsets during clustering.

-* Size of sequence subsample (integer)
+* Sequence subsample size: number of sequences sampled during clustering sweeps.

-* Iterations to run the clustering (integer)
+* Clustering iterations: number of clustering iterations to run.

-* Simmilarity threshold for sequence reads to be merged into the center sequence (from 0 to 1)
+* Similarity threshold: threshold for merging sequence reads into the center sequence.

-### Main outputs
+## Outputs

-* OTU table output file
+* OTU table.

-* Consensus sequences
+* Consensus sequences.

-* Information of which sequence has been clustered to which consensus.
+* Cluster-membership table recording which sequence belongs to which consensus.

 ## References